Olwethu-Tshabalala/ChristoffelsMenu-FinalPOE/README.md

 🍽️ ChristoffelMenu — Final PoE
 Introduction

 ChristoffelMenu is a React Native (Expo) application built for Chef Christoffel, a private chef who offers personalized dining experiences.
-The app allows him to manage his digital menu by adding, removing, and editing dishes while clients can view and filter the available menu by course.
+The app allows him to manage his digital menu by adding, removing and editing dishes while clients can view and filter the available menu by course.

-This project was developed as part of the Mobile Application Development PoE and showcases the use of TypeScript, React Native components, navigation, and dynamic data handling to create a seamless user experience across Android and iOS devices.
+This project was developed as part of the Mobile Application Development PoE and showcases the use of TypeScript, React Native components, navigation and dynamic data handling to create a seamless user experience across Android and iOS devices.

 🌟 Features Implemented

 View Full Menu: Home screen displays all current dishes.

-Add / Remove Menu Items: Chef can add new dishes with a name, description, course, and price, and remove old ones.
+Add / Remove Menu Items: Chef can add new dishes with a name, description, course and price and remove old ones.

 Filter by Course: Guests can filter the menu to view only Starters, Mains, Desserts, or Beverages.